guarrasi1995/Twitter-Elections/README.md

 We want to collect the tweets related to each party and then perform different statistical analyzes:
 1. Tweet Spread: observing the growth of favorites and retweets.
 2. Most Used Words
-3. Ratio between point 1 and 2 :question: :question: :question:
+3. Relationship between point 1 and 2

 ## Code
 ![cattura](https://user-images.githubusercontent.com/31849276/36729392-4c826f3e-1bc4-11e8-9303-bbb460b6dc7e.PNG)